 Even though Mann had left the regular Army, he remained in the military as an Army Medical Corps reservist and by 1975 was promoted to the rank of Brigadier General.
 From 1988 until 1991, after a period of retirement, Mann served as Associate Vice President at Howard University.
 In that role, he established the University’s Office of Research and Administration .

-Ruth Ella Moore was a bacteriologist and microbiologist, who in 1933, became the first African-American woman to be awarded a Ph.D. in a natural science.
+Ruth Ella Moore was an American bacteriologist and microbiologist, who, in 1933, became the first African-American woman to be awarded a Ph.D. in a natural science.
 She was a professor of bacteriology at Howard University.
 A decade later, she was installed as the head of the department of bacteriology, which she renamed to the department of microbiology.
 During that period she was promoted to associate professor of microbiology.

 Camellia Moses Okpodu , is a college professor and dean.
 Education and early life Camellia Okpodu graduated in 1982 from West Brunswick High School, Shallotte, North Carolina.
 She received both her undergraduate and postgraduate education from North Carolina State University , earning a B.S. in Biochemistry and a Ph.D. in Plant Physiology and Biochemistry .

 Dr. Kenneth Olden is a scientist whose research revolves around diseases, such as cancers, and how chemicals and environmental factors affect them.
-He was director of the National Institute of Environmental Health Sciences and National Toxicology Program, being the first African-American to head an NIH institute, a position he held from 1991 to 2005.
+He was director of the National Institute of Environmental Health Sciences and National Toxicology Program, being the first African-American to head an National Institutes of Health institute, a position he held from 1991 to 2005.
 He was also the director of the Environmental Protection Agency and overseer of the Integrated Risk Information System .
-He is a scientist who expressed that socioeconomic factors are related to cancer survival rates and need to be given more at...
+He is a scientist who expressed that socioeconomic factors are related to cancer survival rates a...

 Joan Murrell Owens was an American educator and marine biologist specializing in corals.
 She received degrees in geology, fine art, and guidance counseling.
 She described a new genus, Rhombopsammia, and three new species of button corals, R. niphada, R. squiresi, and Letepsammia franki.